If your eyes are red and puffy, cooling and hydrating the area can help. Easy at-home methods include tea bags, a facial roller, or a cool washcloth.

 Whether you’re going through a tough breakup or have another difficult situation that’s bringing you down, crying is a part of life.
-It’s an emotional response unique to humans.
+It’s an emotional response that appears to be unique to humans.
 It may have even developed to help with survival.

 Still, the puffy, red eyes you get after a crying session don’t have to bring your mood down any further.
-Keep reading to learn how you can quickly ease your symptoms and stock up on products to help next time you’re in a bind.
+Keep reading to learn how you can quickly ease your symptoms using things you may already have around your home.

-When you cry, fluid congregates in the eyelids and around the eye area.
+When you cry, fluid gathers under the eyelids and around the eye area.
 Reducing the swelling is all about cooling and moving the fluid away from the eyes.

-A cold compress can help reduce swelling.
+A cool compress can help reduce swelling.
 Simply grab a clean washcloth and wet it with cool water.
 Sit up in bed or in a comfortable chair.
-Apply the wet washcloth to the skin under and around your eyes for a few minutes, using gentle pressure.
+Hold the cool washcloth to the skin under and around your eyes for a few minutes.

 2. Apply cucumber slices or tea bags

-Cucumber slices can also help soothe puffy eyes and reduce swelling, but you have to have a refrigerated cucumber on hand.
-If you do, wash your cucumber before cutting two 1/4-inch slices off.
-You can save the rest of the cucumber for later.
-Keep the slices on your eyelids until they’re no longer cool.
+Cucumber slices can also help soothe puffy eyes and reduce swelling.
+Take a cucumber from your fridge, give it a wash, and cut off two 1/4-inch slices.
+You can save the rest of the cucumber for snacking.
+Lie back and keep the slices on your eyelids until they’re no longer cool.

-The idea with using tea bags is all about caffeine.
-Most varieties of black tea contain caffeine, and there’s some evidence that it can penetrate the skin, ease puffiness, and increase circulation.
-To try this method, wet two tea bags, refrigerate for 20 minutes, and then place them on your eyes for 15 to 30 minutes.
+To try this method, wet two tea bags, refrigerate them for 20 minutes, and then place them on your eyes for 15 to 30 minutes.

 3. Gently tap or massage the area to stimulate blood flow